 Merryvale's Winemaking Methods

 The essence of the Napa Valley - a verdant parquet of diverse soils and microclimates that is home to some of the world's greatest vineyards.
-Merryvale winemakers Sean Foster and Graham Wehmeier, seeks to capture this essence with thoughtful attention to each of the thousand steps along the way to rich, complex, supple wines.
+Merryvale winemakers Sean Foster, Jeff Crawford and Simon Faury seek to capture this essence with thoughtful attention to each of the thousand steps along the way to rich, complex, supple wines.

 Carefully tended and selected fruit is allowed to ripen fully ensuring that flavor and tannins reach maturity at the same time as the sugar reaches its proper level.
 The fruit is hand picked and hand sorted before crushing to eliminate any fruit that fails to meet Merryvale's high standards.